- Director, Environmental Sciences Initiative

 C. Vörösmarty, M. Rawlins, L. Hinzman, J. Francis, M. Serreze, A. Liljedahl, K. McDonald, M. Piasecki, and R. Rich.
 Opportunities and Challenges in Arctic System Synthesis: A Consensus Report from the Arctic Research Community.
-New York, NY.
-City University of New York.
-2018.
+City University of New York: New York, NY, 2018.

 M. Flörke, P. Green, C. Schneider, and C. Vörösmarty.
 Chapter 3.2: Water Quantity.
-Transboundary River Basins: Status and Trends, 2016, 47-62, UNEP-DHI and UNEP, United Nations Environment Programme, Nairobi.
+In Transboundary River Basins: Status and Trends.
+UNEP-DHI and UNEP United Nations Environment Programme: Nairobi, 2016, 47-62.